 You can search for OSHC using the Canstar comparison website.
-See below for a comparison of OSHC products for an overseas student studying in NSW on a 3-year study visa.
+See below for a comparison of OSHC products for an overseas student studying on a 4-year study visa.
 Results are sorted by Canstar Star Rating (highest to lowest).

 Compare other OSHC policy options for different student visas using the Canstar comparison website:

 It’s important to keep in mind that all five OSHC providers impose waiting periods for certain treatments:

 - 12-month waiting period for treatment related to pre-existing medical conditions and pregnancy-related services (including childbirth)

 - 2-month waiting period for treatment related to a pre-existing medical condition of a psychiatric nature (except Medibank, who have no waiting period on psychiatric treatment)